 Remember, of course, that the earth is spinning reasonably quickly, so it doesn’t take long before you get motion blur, also known as star trails.

 If you are shooting on a crop sensor, divide that longest exposure by the crop factor.

 I shoot with a Canon 70D, which is a crop sensor, so I divide by 1.6.
 So here’s how it looked for me on my adventure:

 I was shooting with a Canon 70D Crop Sensor with an 18mm lens.
 So I set my camera at the widest open aperture, which is 1.8.
 I do the math like this:

 The longest exposure I “should” use is about 17 seconds before I start to see star trails.
-I then need to set my ISO to suit the exposure triangle, which will be fairly high.
-Mine was set between 3,000 and 5,000 for most shots.
+Then I need to set my ISO to suit the exposure triangle, which will be fairly high.
+I set mine between 3,000 and 5,000 for most shots.
 The shorter the shutter speed, the higher the ISO.
-This is where the artistry comes in.
-You will have to play with your shutter speed and your ISO to get what you are looking for.
-I recommend you take lots of shots from lots of angles with lots of shutter speed/ISO combos.
+The artistry comes in here.
+You will have to play with your shutter speed and your ISO to get your desired effect.
+I recommend taking lots of shots from lots of angles with lots of shutter speed/ISO combos.

 You will have to “redo the math” if you change lenses, so I’ve included on this post a handy reference chart so that you don’t have to do math in the dark on the dunes (like me).

 The good news is the milky way will not go away as quickly as a sunset, so you will have some time to tinker.
 You will also have to take into account how much ambient light you have around you.
 Get to the darkest place possible, as far away from city lights as you can.

 Check out the dark sky map to see where you can go to get away from the ambient light that is all around us.
 You can also learn much more about protecting our skies from light pollution by checking out the International Dark Sky Association’s website.